wlillisdev/tasty_tipples/README.md

 # Aim of Website

-The goal of this website is to become leading Online Drinks Store in Ireland.
-To provide a platform so users find and buy products produced in Ireland by Irish Distilleries and Craft Brewers.
+The goal of this website is to become Ireland numer one Online Drinks Store.
+To provide a platform so users can find and buy products produced in Ireland by Irish Distilleries and Craft Brewers.
 We also want to be to go to place to get unique Spirits, Wines & Beers that currently cannot be easily got for customers in the Irish Market.
 This ecommerce platform will also aim to be a hub for educating people about products, distillers, brewers and provide honest reviews so customers can make an informed purchase.

 # Target Audience